transcom/mymove/README.md

 `{"id":"d5735bc0-7553-4d80-a42d-ea1e50bbcfc4", "body": "This is a test issue", "created_at": "2018-01-04 14:47:28.894988", "updated_at": "2018-01-04 14:47:28.894988"}`

-Dependencies are managed by glide.
-To add a new dependency:
+Dependencies are managed by [dep](https://github.com/golang/dep).
+New dependencies are automatically detected in import statements.
+To add a new dependency to the project, import it in a source file and then run `dep ensure`
-`GOPATH=/path/to/dp3 glide get new/dependency`

 ### Setup: Client